 SRS for spinal cancer

-SRS is generally used to treat small tumors contained in localized areas of the spinal cord.
-There are some circumstances where we may use stereotactic radiosurgery to treat metastatic spinal tumors (as an alternative to whole-brain radiation or surgical resection), particularly for tumors in more than one location.
+SRS is generally used to treat tumors contained in localized areas of the spinal cord.
+There are some circumstances where we may use stereotactic radiosurgery to treat metastatic spinal tumors, particularly if the patient received prior radiation to the same area of the spine.

 With SRS, we can focus radiation to the outline of the tumor and protect nearby healthy tissue, which is especially important for the spine.
 Some additional potential advantages of SRS for spinal cancer include:

 - SRS precisely focuses radiation around the spinal tumor from different angles, allowing us to deliver a large radiation dose to the tumor with less damage to nearby healthy spinal tissue.
 SRS modulates the intensity of the radiation beams, sparing the surrounding spinal tissue from significant doses of radiation.

 - Using SRS, we can reach tumors in the spine without the risks of surgery.
 There is no incision, little discomfort, reduced recovery times, and few of the risks typically associated with surgery, such as infection.

-- Because of its precision, SRS may be an option for individuals who have received previous radiation, because SRS may be used to avoid previously treated areas.
+- Because of its precision, SRS may be an option for individuals who have received previous radiation, because SRS may be used to avoid previously treated areas and may help spare the spinal cord.

 Helping you maintain your quality of life

 Your care team anticipates and proactively manages the side effects of spinal cancer radiation therapy.
 Before, during and after your SRS treatment, you’ll receive supportive care services designed to keep you strong, reduce the side effects of radiation and promote your overall well-being.